 This cloud model platform is implemented in a cloud-based secure environment guarded by advanced firewalls under the surveillance of the IT team that belongs to a particular organization.
-Private clouds permit only authorized users, providing the organizations greater control over data and its security.
+Private clouds allow only authorized users, giving the organizations more comprehensive control over data and its security.
 Business organizations with dynamic, critical, secured, management demand-based requirements should adopt the Private Cloud Deployment Model.

-Community Cloud is a hybrid form of private cloud.
-They are multi-tenant platforms that enable different organizations to work on a shared platform.
+Community Cloud is a hybrid model of private cloud.
+They are multi-tenant platforms that permit different organizations to work on a shared platform.
 This type of cloud aims to let various organizations, ventures, and joint businesses work on an application or project wherein they are included in the same community, which requires them to have a centralized cloud infrastructure.

 This type of cloud infrastructure facilitates its clients to properly identify and analyze the demand of their business to manage the high cost that this entails compared to other cloud computing deployment models.
 Community clouds can be hosted in a data center either owned by one of the tenants or by a third-party service provider, which can be on-site or off-site.

 A hybrid cloud is a combination of several clouds which allows companies to mix and match the facets of the three types that best suit their requirements.
 Usually, the critical activities are being handled by a private cloud, and those that are considered less important are handled by a public cloud.

 This cloud hybrid is a cloud computing environment that combines an on-premises data center (also called a private cloud) with a public cloud, allowing data and applications to be shared between them.
 Some people define hybrid cloud to include “multi-cloud” configurations where an organization uses more than one public cloud in addition to their on-premises datacenter.